mighty-gerbils/gerbil/doc/reference/xml.md

 ## Overview

-This is module adds utilities to work with XML.
-Gerbil Scheme parses uses SXML to represent the XML data.
-The source code uses Oleg's Scheme XML package, cherry-picked ported to Gerbil.
+This module adds utilities to work with XML.
+Gerbil Scheme uses SXML to represent the XML data.
+This module is mostly ported from Oleg's XML package.
 See more detailed info about SXML can be found at [http://okmij.org/ftp/Scheme/xml.html].

-Compiling Gerbil with [LibXML](http://www.xmlsoft.org/) provides C-based XML parser methods *parse-xml* and *parse-html*.
+Compiling Gerbil with [LibXML](http://www.xmlsoft.org/) provides C-based XML parser procedures *parse-xml* and *parse-html* including their options.

 ## Parsing